chem-274-A-master/problem-set-1/instructions.md

 ### Documentation and Reflection
 Create a `README.md` file in your repository.
 The README should serve two purposes:

 **Project Description**: Provide a detailed description of what this project is all about.
-Explain the purpose of each file, how the code is structured, and most importantly, how to use the Makefile.
+Explain the purpose of the repository, how the code is structured, and how to use the Makefile.
+You should also include answers to the reflection questions and images as appropriate.
 Assume your audience is someone from GitHub who is not familiar with the assignment or what your repository accomplishes.

 **Reflection Questions**: Answer the following questions in detail, and include them in your README.
+Write your responses in paragraph form.

 1. Custom Error: Describe the custom error that you implemented.
 Why did you choose this specific error, and how is it relevant to the behavior of a diatomic molecule modeled by a harmonic oscillator?

 1. Class Limitations and Design Choices: Discuss any limitations you think exist in your Diatomic class.
 Do you feel like different design choices could have been made to improve the class?
 If so, what are they?

 1. Pattern Observations: What patterns have you observed in your distance and velocity plots?
 Can you explain why these patterns exist based on the underlying physics?

+1. AI use statement.
+Did you use AI in this assignment?
+What AI and how?
+If you did not use AI, specify that you did not use AI.

     <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>
     <script type="text/x-mathjax-config">